 Seemiller highlighted that many students entering post-secondary school identify as loyal, responsible and purposeful in pursuing formal education.
-This point interested me a lot because, in my experience, Baby Boomer and Gen X parents lived in a time where (ME) + (DEGREE OR DIPLOMA) = JOB.
+This point interested me a lot because, in my experience, Baby Boomer and Gen X parents lived in a time where (ME) + (DIPLOMA) = JOB.

 We know this isn’t the case anymore and moreover, depending on when Millennials graduated (that is, on the tail-end), the job market of late hasn’t been friendly.

 Gen Zers are witnessing a trend: older siblings still live at home or have come back because they lack a career or an affordable living space.
 Hearing that Gen Zers are purposefully pursuing formal education suggests that they’ll also be going about it differently, more realistically, more pragmatically, and without the expectation that there is a job waiting for them at the end of it all.